 Kaiser Idell Desk Lamp 6782

-Materials: Vanilla-white painted round iron base.
+Materials: Round vanilla-white painted curved iron base with a built-in switch.
 Cast iron counterweight inside the base.
 Green felt on the bottom of the base.
-Brass curved rod.
-Vanilla-white painted round mushroom style lampshade.
+Curved brass rod.
+Vanilla-white painted round mushroom lampshade.
 Chrome knee joint.
-Bakelite socket.
+Bakelite E27 socket.

 Height: 38 cm / 14.96” – adjustable